 Promote education programs, policies, and mission of the OJAC

-Candidate must have, at minimum, a Bachelors degree in Art or Education (Education, Studio Art, Art Education, Art History, Museum Studies).
+Candidate must have, at minimum, a Bachelors degree.
+(Degree in Education or Art preferred)

 Candidate must have reliable transportation.